khusmann/khusmann.github.io/src/data/blog/2025/r-nested-development-packages.md

    )
    ```

+   (Note that I'm manually injecting pkgload into the snapshot here, because it lives in `app.R`, outside the myapp package!)

 1. I then deploy the app via `rsconnect::deployApp()` and use the `appFiles =` argument to control which files I deploy.

 I've included a sketch of this approach in [`myapp-renv/dev/R/deploy.R`](https://github.com/khusmann/r-nested-devpkg-example/blob/main/myapp-renv/dev/R/deploy.R).